- GPS Tracking for Field Service

 GPS Time Tracking vs GPS Employee Tracking

 People often mix up GPS time tracking and GPS employee tracking.
+Not to mention the myths that spiral around GPS tracking in general.
 I did the same at first.
-The difference becomes clear once you see what each system actually records during the workday.
+However, the difference becomes clear once you see what each system actually records during the workday.

 Clock-In Location Tracking